Marguerite Ross Barnett: Overview

 Barnett was born in Charlottesville, Virginia.
 She grew up in Buffalo, New York, and graduated from Bennett High School in 1959.
 After graduating from Antioch College in 1964, she earned a master's degree in political science and Ph.D. in political science from the University of Chicago.
 Barnett then taught at the University of Chicago, Princeton University, Howard University, and Columbia University.

 She was vice-chancellor for academic affairs at the City University of New York from 1983 to 1986, and chancellor of the University of Missouri-St. Louis, from 1986 to 1990.
 Dr. Barnett then became the president of the University of Houston, from 1990 to 1992.
 Dr. Barnett's term came to an end on February 26, 1992, she died of cancer.
 Additionally, she served on the boards of the Monsanto Company, the Educational Testing Services, the Student Loan Marketing Association (SALLIE MAE), the American Council on Education, and the Committee on Economic Development.
 She also served on the board of directors of the Houston Grand Opera and the board of advisors of the Houston Symphony.

 Education

-Dr. Barnett received her bachelor's degree in political science in 1964 from Antioch College, It was here where she found her love for Indian politics.
-She then went on to receive her master's degree in 1969 and her Ph.D. in 1972 from the University of Chicago.
-During her Ph.D. she traveled abroad to India to do research for her dissertation.
+Dr. Barnett received her bachelor's degree in political science in 1964 from Antioch College, where she discovered her passion for Indian politics.
+She then went on to receive her master's degree in 1969, then her PhD in 1972 from the University of Chicago.
+During her PhD, she traveled abroad to India to do research for her dissertation.
 Dr. Barnett's focus was African American studies and Indian politics.
-While receiving her Ph.D. she also taught a political science course in 1969 and taught a lecture course in 1970.
-This was very uncommon in the 1960s for a major University to allow African American women to teach courses while receiving their Ph.D.
+While receiving her doctorate, she taught a political science course in 1969, and a lecture course in 1970.
+It was very uncommon in the 1960s for a major university to allow an African American woman to teach courses while receiving a PhD.